Ayoub-sadaoui/say-note-documentation/docs/CODEBASE_ANALYSIS.md

 ## 2. Core Features & Functionalities

-This section provides a detailed breakdown of VoiceNotion's key features.
+This section provides a detailed breakdown of SayNote's key features.

 ### Note Management